reactorcx/mongoose-beautiful-unique-validation/README.md

 ### Supported versions of Node

-This module currently supports Node.js 4, 5, 6, 7 and 8.
-If you find a bug while using one of these versions, please [fill a bug report!](https://github.com/matteodelabre/mongoose-beautiful-unique-validation/issues/new)
+This module currently supports Node.js >= 14.
+If you find a bug while using one of these versions, please [fill a bug report!](https://github.com/men232/mongoose-beautiful-unique-validation/issues/new)

 ## Example